QiCai1995/CNN-Photography-Genres/README.md

 ## Next Steps

 Continuously evaluate and monitor the model's performance to ensure it maintains high accuracy over time.

 Fine-tuning or retraining the model periodically with new data may also be necessary to adapt to evolving trends and changes in user preferences.

-Expand generes into human portrait, animal portrait, natural landscape, and urban landscape for more specific categories.
+Expand genres into human portrait, animal portrait, natural landscape, and urban landscape for more specific categories.